India with kids: Everything you wanted to ask about family travel in India.

 • Red Fort: Constructed in 1639 as a result of a capital shift from Agra to Delhi.

-Visiting Jama Masjid Mosque in Delhi, India with kids.
+What to eat in India with kids.

 Varanasi